Frank Comfort: Work in Eagle's Mere, PA, and retirement

-In April 2006, Comfort retired from collegiate swim coaching, to become effective at the end of the 2006-07 swim season.
+In April 2006, Comfort retired from collegiate swim coaching, to become effective at the end of the 2006–07 swim season.
 Before fully retiring, by 1998 he spent time, likely summers in Sullivan County, Pennsylvania, in the Eagle's Mere area.
 His long serving assistant coach Rich DeSelm replaced him as Carolina's designated head coach on July 1, 2007.
 In his time away from collegiate coaching, he volunteered as an assistant basketball coach, and held a strength training program for both the boys' and girls' basketball teams at Pennsylvania's Sullivan County High School, and since 1967 held a position as an officer with the Sullivan County Scholarship Association.
 Since 1998, he was a member and was on the board of the Eagles Mere Community Church.
 Both his children, a son, and a daughter were University of North Carolina graduates.

 As late as 2022, Comfort commented on the efforts of Sullivan County resident Mary Blondy to build a Sullivan county area fitness center, to be known as the Summitt Wellness Center, that would include a modern pool.
 Sullivan County is a highly rural, and lightly populated area where Comfort retired.
 In 2022, Comfort was still helping with Sullivan County's basketball team, and would make a 35-mile one-way drive to swim at a YMCA in a neighboring county.

 Honors

 Befitting a coach with over 40 years of experience, and an unparallelled number of winning meets, Comfort was widely recognized in the swimming community.
 He was chosen as the ACC Coach of the Year for the University of North Carolina's Women's team 10 times (1982, 1984, 1985, 1992, 1993, 1995, 1996, 2000, 2001 and 2002) and as Coach of the Year for the Men's team four times (1991, 1993, 1996 and 1997).
 In 1979, he became the youngest coach to ever receive College Swimming Coaches Association of America's (CSCAA) Master Coach Award.
 He was inducted into the Maryland Swimming Hall of Fame in 1966 and the Johns Hopkins Athletic Hall of Fame in 1997.
 In 2007, he was named as a Carolina Priceless Gem, University of North Carolina's most distinguished athletics award, and was honored with the North Carolina High School Athletic Association Award of Distinction.

-Most remarkably, for achieving his outstanding record of winning meets, Comfort was selected by the College Swimming Coaches Association of American (CSCAA) for the list of the 100 greatest Coaches of the Century.
+For achieving his record of winning meets, Comfort was selected by the College Swimming Coaches Association of American (CSCAA) for the list of the 100 greatest Coaches of the Century.
 In May 2011, Comfort was honored with the Charles McCafree Award by the College Swimming Coaches Association of America for an individual who achieved great success in life, and made great contributions to society and the sport of Aquatics.